Get paid to work from home? Yes please!

 Q: How often should I burp my baby?

-A: It’s generally recommended to burp your baby after every feeding.
-However, every baby is different, and some may need to be burped more or less frequently.
+A: Burp your baby after each feeding, but keep in mind that each baby is unique, and some may require more or less frequent burping.
 Experiment with different burping frequencies to determine what works best for your baby.

 Q: Can you burp a baby too hard?